cardano-foundation/CIPs/CIP-xxxxx/README.md

 Script requirements encapsulate all the possible requirements for a transaction to be valid.
 It includes the following fields:

-- collateral: The list of inputs that can be used as collateral for the transaction.
+- collateral: The input that can be used as collateral for the transaction.
 - inputs: The list of inputs that must be used as inputs for the transaction.
 - reference_inputs: The list of inputs that must be used as reference inputs for the transaction.
 - outputs: The list of outputs that must be included in the transaction.